 Seewald works strictly by available light, favoring early morning, late afternoon or

 overcast situations.
-He primarily shoots Kodak [NC or VC] professional film, and uses a
+He primarily shoots Kodak professional film

 polarizer on exposures - 'It always seems to take the gloss off something."
 He prints

 his own images up to 16 x 20, utilizing a paper known for its archival quality, Fuji Type